microsoft/GeoGen/README.md

 The dataset is essential for training deep learning models that are geared towards high-fidelity 3D facial geometry reconstruction.

  This dataset was introduced in our paper titled [GeoGen: Geometry-Aware Generative Modeling via Signed Distance Functions](https://aka.ms/GeoGen) and can be used to train deep learning models for 3D Reconstruction.
+ This dataset was introduced in our paper titled [GeoGen: Geometry-Aware Generative Modeling via Signed Distance Functions](https://aka.ms/GeoGen) and can be used to train deep learning models for 3D Reconstruction.

 The dataset contains: